caenrigen/LatexKit/docs/README.md

 ## Changelog

-Important changes in the Add-on functionalities are reported on the [changelog page].
+Important changes in the Add-on functionalities are reported in the [changelog page].

 ## Contact